smarnav2904/bim2ros/README.md

    ```
    roslaunch bim2ros clusters.launch
    ```
   This will show which points of the Voronoi are going to be visited in `/cluster_medoids` .
 Adjusting the paramaters will make you be able to have more density in points if you want, but affecting on performance.

   Then, you can run:
    ```
    roslaunch bim2ros kdtree_clusters.launch
    ```
   This will show you which points are reachable from one to other.
 Remember to adjust the parameters depending on how restrictive you want the connections to be made.
   You would be able to see a topic called `/global_graph` publishing the full global traversability graph

 3. To see the final path to follow, run:
    ```
    roslaunch bim2ros MST.launch
    ```
-   If you wanna see those connections on text format, they will be saved as `mst_edges`
+   If you wanna see those connections on text format, they will be saved as `mst_edges.txt`